TheApeMachine/wrkspc/README.md

 storage solution, which when unmarshaled back to a `datagram` will reveal the inner type through the `context` header which you can use to unmarshal the `payload`.

-## Step 4: Deployment
+ Step 4: Deployment

-If you are using all or mostly defaults, some form of cluster is already running.
-Either it was built as a Kind (Kubernetes in Docker) cluster locally, or an existing config was found and used to run the development environment.
+ you are using all or mostly defaults, some form of cluster is already running.
+Either it was ilt as a Kind (Kubernetes in Docker) cluster locally, or an existing config was found and used run the development environment.

-There are a few ways in which you can deploy a more production ready version.
+ere are a few ways in which you can deploy a more production ready version.

 ```zsh
 # Automatic Network Replication will scan any network you are connected to for live hosts and